Thomasliminator/coms3157/12_Structures.md

 };
 ```

+See src: `list1.c` `list2.c`.

-Create a node on the heap using `malloc()`.
+Create a node on the heap using `malloc(sizeof(struct Node))`.

 `assert(argc == 1)` doesn't do anything if the condition is true.
 If it is not true, it stops the program.
 It is a debugging aid.
 Anything can be inside of the condition.
 - You can do a short hand `assert(node)`.

 When freeing memory for 2 nodes, free the second one first then free the first.
 Look at code for `struct Node *create2Nodes(int x, int y)` method.
+If you free the head then you lose the access to the next nodes and you cannot free.